mdshw5/pyfaidx/README.rst

 Contributing
 ------------

-Create a new Pull Request with one feauture.
+Create a new Pull Request with one feature.
 If you add a new feature, please create also the relevant test.

 To get test running on your machine: